EvanLovely/less-css-layout/readme.md

 	* IE 8
 	* IE 7
 * Sidebar Shadows
-* Turn php and the includes into a single html file for easy demo purposes
 * Get first sidebar after #main for SEO
 * Setup menu for changing between sidebar layouts